laravel-streams/streams.dev/docs/installation.md

 ### System Requirements

-Streams is a Laravel package
+Streams is a Laravel 7.x package.
+For more information on Laravel's system requirements, check the [Laravel documentation](https://laravel.com/docs/7.x/installation#server-requirements).

 ### Via Composer Create-Project